rozek/javascript-interface-library/README.md

-# javascript-interface-library
+# javascript-interface-library #

- various classification, validation and utility functions
+various classification, validation and utility functions for JavaScript and TypeScript